 - Provide advanced data-loss prevention (DLP) to identify, monitor, and protect sensitive information

-More information can be found from my “What is Microsoft SharePoint” blog.
+More information can be found in my “What is Microsoft SharePoint” blog.

 When do businesses use SharePoint Online?

-SharePoint Online should be used by businesses who are ready to take their document and information sharing to the next level.
-With the reduction of costs and integration into the Microsoft Office 365 suite (depending on the organisation’s Office 365 subscription), SharePoint Online has become easily accessible by small to enterprise sized businesses who use it to:
+SharePoint Online is for businesses who are ready to take their document and information sharing to the next level.
+With the reduction of costs and integration into the Microsoft Office 365 suite (depending on the organisation’s Office 365 subscription), SharePoint Online has become easily accessible by small to enterprise-sized businesses who use it to: